Frequently asked questions (FAQ)

 I don't know if I'm funded by the NHS or if I need to pay privately, how do I find out?

-You can find the lastest NHS criteria in Leicester Fertility Centres General Information Booklet
+You can find the latest NHS criteria in Leicester Fertility Centres General Information Booklet

 If you have any further questions or unsure on your funding please ask your GP to refer you through to gynaecology at the Leicester Royal Infirmary where a specialist doctor will order any investigations needed and inform you of your eligibility.